pimcore/quill-bundle/doc/01_Migration_to_Quill.md

 # Migration to Quill

-Every WYSIWYG-Editor (TinyMCE, CKEditor, ...) has its own peculiarities.
+Every WYSIWYG-Editor (TinyMCE, CKEditor, ...) has its own peculiarities, that means that they are never 100% compatible to each other.
+Potential incompatibilities can result into different markup or styling, in rare edge-cases even in a kind of data-loss if the existing markup is not supported by Quill.
+Therefore it's important to check your existing contents for compatibility with the editor.

 ## Configuration